adequatica/adequatica.github.io/_posts/2024-05-23-hidden-gems-of-playwright-part-2.md

 Docs: [Test use options](https://playwright.dev/docs/test-use-options), [TestOptions](https://playwright.dev/docs/api/class-testoptions/)

 Playwright provides a [config file to manage all options](https://playwright.dev/docs/test-configuration) for running your tests.
-However, some tests may require a completely different setup for the base URL, browser settings, or a special user's environment (viewport, geolocation, etc.).
+However, some tests may require a completely different setup for the base URL, browser settings, or a special user’s environment (viewport, geolocation, etc.).

 To rewrite the global config, you can set the necessary parameters for a particular single test via the [`test.use()` method](https://playwright.dev/docs/api/class-test#test-use) at the top of a test: